Taiko2k/Tauon/README.md

 ## Features :sparkles:

   - Import tracks and create playlist's by simple **drag and drop**.
 Ready to go out the box, no need for complicated setup.
-  - Batch [transcode folders](https://github.com/Taiko2k/tauonmb/wiki/Transcoding-for-PMP-DAP-Smartphone) to a single output folder for easy and compact copying to your phone or portable music player.
+  - Batch [transcode folders](https://github.com/Taiko2k/tauonmb/wiki/Transcoding-for-PMP-DAP-Smartphone) to a single output folder for easy and compact copying to a portable device.
   - Last.fm **scrobbling** with track love support.
   - **Lyrics** display with support for fetching lyrics from LyricWiki.
-  - See your album art how it was meant to with large album art display.
+  - See your album art how it was meant to with a large album art display.
   - Outbound [radio broadcasting](https://github.com/Taiko2k/tauonmb/wiki/Outbound-Broadcasting).
 Streams a playlist in the background without affecting local playback.
   - Edit tags with MusicBrainz **Picard** (when also installed).
   - Keep track of play counts.
 Visualise these as stars so you always know tracks were your favorite.